top of page

 As always, it’s smart to double-check with your council to avoid any hiccups.

+An important point, though, is this: always ensure you measure the land allotted for your shipping container properly.
+If that doesn’t work for you, we can prepare it for you, ensuring your container fits exactly where you want it to go.
 Whether you’re a homeowner looking for extra storage or a business owner just wanting a temporary solution, shipping containers are flexible and an affordable option.
 So, whenever you have any doubts, just contact your local planning authority to ensure your project complies with the law.
 And just remember, a bit of research and preparation upfront can save you a lot of headaches later on!